 Managing such a vast national park is a challenging business.

-We work hard to keep Kakadu healthy – controlling weeds and feral animals, using traditional burning to guard against wildfire, and constantly seeking the best information through monitoring and research partnerships.
+We work hard to keep Kakadu healthy – controlling weeds and feral animals, using traditional burning to guard against wildfire, and constantly seeking the best information through our monitoring and research partnerships.

-Prevent the spread of weeds
+Stop the spread of weeds

 Keep Kakadu wild

 Don’t feed the animals – it can harm their digestion and make them rely on humans for food.

 Keep food safe in your car or an esky/cooler and secure all food scraps and other rubbish in the nearest bin.